tmforum-oda/oda-canvas/source/operators/api-management/istio/README.md

-# API Operator for Istio/Prometheus - Introduction
+# API Operator for Istio

-This **API operator** for is designed to manage a Canvas environment that incluides the Istio Service Mesh as well as Prometheus monitoring and act as a reference implementation of an API Operator.
-In other canvas environment, (with a different combination of Service Mesh/API Gateway/Monitoring solution) the SRE (Site Reliability Engineering) team would need to write their own API Operator.
+This **API operator** manages a Canvas environment that exposes APIs using Istio Service Mesh (without any API Gateway).
+It is a reference implementation of an API Operator.
+You are free to reuse, extend or replace with your own API operator.

+It also configures custom resources and annotations to support Open Metrics observability data (using **Prometheus** or a managed service that can work with the Open Metrics standard)

 Both **Istio** and **Prometheus** can be configured using Kubernetes Custom Resource Definitions (CRD).
-The API Operators for Istio and Prometheus use the Kubernetes API to listen for changes to the CRDs and then configures Istio and Prometheus accordingly.
+The API Operator uses the Kubernetes API to listen for changes to CRDs and then configures Istio and Prometheus accordingly.

 Istio uses `VirtualService` resources (https://istio.io/latest/docs/reference/config/networking/virtual-service/) to configure traffic routing in the Istio control plane.

 Prometheus uses `ServiceMonitor` resources (https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) to configure the Prometheus monitoring system.

 This makes the logic required to create an API Operator relatively simple.
-The API Operator listens for new/updated/deleted `oda.tmforum.org/API` resources and then creates/updates/deletes the corresponding Virtual Service and Service Monitor resources.
-The API Operator also listens for status updates from Istio and Prometheus and updates the status of the `oda.tmforum.org/API` resource accordingly.
+The API Operator listens for new/updated/deleted `oda.tmforum.org/ExposedAPI` resources and then creates/updates/deletes the corresponding Virtual Service and Service Monitor resources.
+The API Operator also listens for status updates from Istio and Prometheus and updates the status of the `oda.tmforum.org/ExposedAPI` resource accordingly.

 ![API Operator](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/tmforum-oda/oda-ca/master/controllers/apiOperatorIstio/sequenceDiagrams/apiOperatorIstio.puml)
 [plantUML code](sequenceDiagrams/apiOperatorIstio.puml)